eipx/SI507_Final/README.md

 Add songs to your library by entering the song title and artist name.

 Get personalized music recommendations based on the tags of the songs you've added.

+We employ a graph-based approach to organize and provide music recommendations.
+The graph is composed of tags (genres) as nodes, with edges representing relationships between them.
+When a user inputs a song, we initially request more tag information from the last.fm API for that specific song.
+We then add an edge count of 1 between the tags in the song.
+The default size of the tag data is not substantial (limited to 50 at most), and we use the LRU ideology to remove tags that are not frequently used.